Francis G. Newlands: Racial views

-He died in office on December 24, 1917.
-He died of heart failure in his home in Washington, D.C.
+Death and legacy

+Newlands was stricken with heart failure at his Senate office on the afternoon of December 24, 1917, and died that night at his home at 2236 Massachusetts Avenue NW.
 He was interred at Oak Hill Cemetery in Washington, D.C.

-Legacy
+In 1943, a Liberty ship was commissioned Francis G. Newlands; it was scrapped in 1965.

 The Francis Griffith Newlands Memorial Fountain is in Chevy Chase Circle, a federal park that divides D.C. and Maryland.
-In 2014, a member of the Chevy Chase advisory neighborhood commission proposed a resolution calling for the removal of Newlands’ name from the fountain because of his white supremacist views on race, including his desire to remove the vote for African-Americans.
+In 2014, a member of the Chevy Chase advisory neighborhood commission proposed a resolution calling for the removal of Newlands' name from the fountain because of his white supremacist views on race, including his desire to remove the vote for African Americans.
 Others argued that Chevy Chase should not alter the monument because the change would belittle Newlands' legislative accomplishments.

 On July 27, 2020, the Advisory Neighborhood Commission of Chevy Chase, D.C., voted unanimously to ask the National Park Service to remove the plaque bearing his name from the Francis Griffith Newlands Memorial Fountain and create an exhibit documenting Newlands's racism.

 A similar renaming effort has begun around Newlands Park in Reno, Nevada.

 Newlands' former mansion in Reno is one of six properties in Nevada designated as a National Historic Landmark.
 Many notable people, including Barbara Hutton in 1935, stayed at the house while waiting for their divorce paperwork to be finalized by George Thatcher, a local divorce lawyer who purchased the home in 1920.